exosky12/Exosky12/README.md

 ### Actually:

-- 🤓 I’m currently learning Nextjs & Nodejs
+- 🤓 I’m currently learning Nextjs
 - 🎨 I like design and everything that surrounds graphic design
 - 🏆 I'm a big fan of CSGO competition and I've also dabbled in some competition myself
 - 🛩️ I love to travel and discover cultures and countries